samuvack/ML-LDES-server/README.md

 ## Documentation

 The ML-LDES server listens on port 8000 and receives LDES N-tripples.
 Immediately afterwards, the relevant data is injected into the Machine Learning model.
 As a test, it was currently chosen to apply different regression models to the data:
--linear regression
+*linear regression
--multiple linear regression
+*multiple linear regression
--polynomial regression
+*polynomial regression
--decision tree regression
+*decision tree regression
--random forest regression
+*random forest regression

+When the ML model has calculated to predicted temperature based on the given salinity value, a JSON respons is send back with all the output data.

 ## What's included